mc-imperial/shader-compiler-bugs/htc-one-m7/wrong_images/reproduction_steps.md

 1. Obtain the latest release of libgdx-get-image from: https://github.com/mc-imperial/libgdx-get-image/releases This tool renders `shader.frag` (stored in the root of external storage) to the screen.
-Copy the apk to the device and install it.
+Copy the apk to the device (or download directly) and install it.
    Alternatively, use some other method for observing the effect of a fragment shader.

-2. Copy `recipient_reduced_final.frag` to the "external storage" of the device (where you have directories like `Downloads`, `Videos`, etc.)
+2. Copy or download `recipient_reduced_final.frag` to the "external storage" of the device (where you have directories like `Downloads`, `Videos`, etc.)
    Name it `shader.frag`.
    Run the `libgdx-get-image` app.

-3. Copy `variant_*.frag` to the "external storage" of the device.
+3. Copy or download `variant_*.frag` to the "external storage" of the device.
    Name it `shader.frag`.
    Run the `libgdx-get-image` app.
    You may need to close the app from the task switcher before it loads